bobrovstepan/notifications-service/README.md

 ### Query Filters
 Filtering logic for listing notifications is encapsulated in `NotificationQueryFilter`, with filter parameters transported via `NotificationFilterDTO`.
 This keeps the repository method clean and makes it easy to add or remove filters without touching the query itself.

-### Partial DDD Influence
-The codebase is organized around domain concepts: `Notification`, `Report`, `Channel`.
-Each has its own model, repository, DTO, and resource.
-Not strict DDD, but the boundaries are clear enough to extract into separate services if needed.

 ---

 ## What Would Be Improved for Production

-**Replace database queue with a message broker.** The current setup uses Laravel's database queue driver — fine for development, but not for production scale.
-RabbitMQ or Kafka would give proper durability, backpressure, and fan-out to multiple consumers.
+**Upgrade the queue driver.** The current setup uses Laravel's database queue driver — fine for development, but not for production.
+The natural upgrade path: first switch to Redis (faster, in-memory, no DB polling), then to a full message broker like RabbitMQ for serious scale.
+A broker gives native fan-out (one event consumed by multiple services), durable message persistence, backpressure, and dead letter queues — all things a notifications service eventually needs.

 **Expand test coverage.** Currently only the most critical paths are covered (happy path, job failure hooks).
 Production requires full coverage: all validation rules, edge cases in report generation, retry behavior, concurrent job execution.